-Let $\Lambda \in \mathbb{R}^{n \times n}$ be a diagonal matrix with positive elements and consider solving systems of the form $\Lambda x = b$ .
-Recall that the behavior of CG and SD depends only on the spectrum in the sense that if $A = Q\Lambda Q^T$ is transformed into the diagonal coordinate system by using the eigenvectors then the solution iterates in the two coordinate systems are related via Q and $Q^T$ and the errors at each step have the same 2-norm, i.e., convergence behavior is identical in both coordinate systems.
+Let $\Lambda \in \mathbb{R}^{n \times n}$ be a diagonal matrix with positive elements and consider solving systems of the form $\Lambda x = b$.
+Recall that the behavior of RF, CG and SD depends only on the spectrum in the sense that if $A = Q\Lambda Q^T$ is transformed into the diagonal coordinate system by using the eigenvectors then the solution iterates in the two coordinate systems are related via Q and Q^T and the errors at each step have the same 2-norm, i.e., convergence behavior is identical in both coordinate systems.

-- (4.1.a) We have seen several convergence results for SD and CG.
-Design a set of experiments that choose $\Lambda$ to influence the behavior of these methods All methods should be run without preconditioning in this part of the assignment. - (4.1.b) Clearly identify the convergence theorems that you are testing with each of the sets of experiments, state the predictions of behavior the theorems predict, and relate the observed behavior to those predictions.
+- (4.1.a) We have seen several convergence results for RF, SD and CG related to the spectrum and bounds on the stepsize for RF (that are related to bounds on the stepsize for SD).
+Design a set of experiments that choose Λ to influence the behavior of these methods.
+All methods should be run without preconditioning in this part of the assignment. - (4.1.b) Clearly identify the convergence theorems that you are testing with each of the sets of experiments, state the predictions of behavior the theorems predict, and relate the observed behavior to those predictions.
 Make appropriate use of details of the behavior of a representative iteration as well as statistics and distributions of errors, residuals, and iteration counts from a set of runs. - (4.1.c) You need not run large sets for this part of the assignment.
-A moderate number of well-chosen problems is sufficient if the discussion is clear and the data is presented in a precise and compact manner. - (4.1.d) Comment on the general effect of single precision on the ability of the algorithms to solve systems to a particular accuracy.
-Specifically, how does precision limit show up in the trends of the "exact" solution or its associated residual?
-You can also run a few of the problems completely in double precision, i.e., the problem specified by $A{dp}$ , $x{dp}$ and $b{dp}$ solved by the iterative method run entirely in double precision to approximate what an "infinite" precision computation would produce.
+A moderate number of well-chosen problems is sufficient if the discussion is clear and the data is presented in a precise and compact manner. - (4.1.d) Consider RF and SD and the choice of stepsize.
+What happens when RF is run with α{opt} ?
+How does the convergence behavior related to SD with its nonstationary and locally optimal choice of α_k ?
+(Recall in this set of tests you are omniscient and have all of the eigenvalues)